 More about the Selection Process: The Foundation is asking three other American colleges to make two nominations each and expects to make one award.
-Bowdoin’s nominees will be interviewed by representatives of the Foundation on December 14.
-2012 at the law firm of Morgan Lewis & Brockius LLP in Philadelphia.
+Bowdoin’s nominees will be interviewed by representatives of the Foundation in December at the law firm of Morgan Lewis & Brockius LLP in Philadelphia.

 Katie Kinkel '13

 Katie earned an English major with a concentration in creative writing at Bowdoin, and in her final year completed a book of original poems as an honors project.
 In the fall 2012 semester, she was one of two students awarded the Keasbey Memorial Foundation Scholarship to continue her study of writing and poetry at the University of Oxford.
 Under the Keasbey Scholarship, Katie proposed two years of study at Oxford’s Master of Studies (MSt) program in creative writing, where she would have been instructed in a variety of creative and poetic traditions and been encouraged to build upon her developing skills as a writer.
 Though Katie was delighted to have this opportunity through the Keasbey Foundation, she ultimately declined the Keasbey scholarship after being awarded a position and scholarship at the University of Iowa’s Writers’ Workshop, which she will attend this fall.
 (Read More)